honungsburk/kombo-tutorial/README.md

  * It contains the new state of the parser, and whether or not the parser
  * is allowed to backtrack.
  *
- * Backtraking means that if the parser fails, it can try another path.
+ * Backtracking means that if the parser fails, it can try another path.
 You
  * can read more [here](https://github.com/honungsburk/kombo/blob/master/semantics.md).
  *
  */